|Name||Score (out of ten)||Men/Women||Price|

 The inseam runs long at 34 inches.
-That’s nice for keeping your ankles protected when your cuff gets hiked up in the harness, but is worth taking into account if your legs are on the shorter side.
+That’s nice for keeping your ankles protected when your cuff gets hiked up in the harness, but it’s worth taking into account if your legs are on the shorter side.

-They feel a bit like sweatpants.
+They do feel a bit like sweatpants.
 But even when you use them as your work-from-home-but-see-I’m-wearing-pants pants, they’ll still look better than sweatpants.

 And add this as a bonus: though they still carry the steep standard price of most climbing pants, you can often find them on sale.

-They also boast a durable water repellent finish, upf 50 sun protection and abrasion resistant materials.
+They also boast a durable water repellent finish, UPF 50 sun protection, and abrasion-resistant materials.

 Such features, wow!

-It’s not the sexiest option for a leg pocket, but it does what you need for pocket access on a multipitch and doesn’t look quite as dorky as those cargo pants you bought from Old Navy back in 1997.
+It’s not the sexiest option for a leg pocket, but it does what you need for pocket access on a multi-pitch and doesn’t look quite as dorky as those cargo pants you bought from Old Navy back in 1997.

 The biggest value of this pant option is, well, its values.

 It’s made using fair trade standards, organic cotton, with a mindfulness toward the synthetic materials used in the pants.

 The Patagonia Venga also features some nice, well, features!
 Like being water-resistant with a nice DWR finish to keep the moisture-wicking off of your skin if caught in a rainstorm during an epic alpine climbing mission.